grisuno/LazyOwn/COMMANDS.md

 line (str): Command argument specifying the lookup mode.
             If "basic", the function performs a standard SID lookup.
             If "dc-target", it includes `-dc-ip` and `-target-ip` arguments.
-            If neither, it displays an error message with usage instructions.
+            If "nopass", We run lookupsid.py , using an arbitrary username prepended to the target's IP address If neither, it displays an error message with usage instructions.

 Returns: